Welcome to the Michigan Rock and Roll Legends Website. The 2014 MRRL vote closed at midnight on June 1st. The 2015 vote will open on January 1, 2015.

 Michigan's online Hall of Fame.
-A total of 62 great artists and individuals have been inducted into MRRL during the past seven years.
+A total of 78 artists and individuals have been inducted into MRRL during the past ten years.
 Read their biographies along with recommended recordings, books, the best Internet sites, and watch youtube videos for each inductee.
+New inductee biographies will completed later this year.
 Click on "MRRL Hall of Fame" at the top of the page to view the Inductees.

 Visit Michigan Rock and Roll Legends on Facebook featuring Michigan Rock and Roll Trivia, Voting Updates, Videos, and up-to-the minute Rock and Roll News!

 Watch videos of the 90 outstanding recordings voted Legendary Michigan Songs.
 "Kick Out The Jams", "Night Moves", "Runaway", "My Girl", "School's Out", "96 Tears", "Respect", "Hanky Panky" and much more!

 Well I was born in a small town

 The lyrics to John Mellencamp’s 1985 hit, “Small Town”, would almost seem to have been written for the teenagers who came together almost two decades earlier to form The Chentelles in tiny Fennville, Michigan.
 Located in the southwest part of the state, roughly eight miles from Lake Michigan, the city is located in what is known as the state’s ‘fruit belt’.
 Back in the 1960’s the majority of jobs, including part-time work for Fennville’s teens in the summer, were centered in some way around the cherries, apples, blueberries, and peaches grown on local farms.